cryptanalysisbench/SATbench/registration.md

 # Registration

 The registration fee is free, but the workshop will nevertheless provide lunch and coffee breaks.
-The registration is completed by exchanging emails, and an interested party is invited to send an email to the organizers (skcam2025(at)googlegroups(dot)com) stipulating:
+The registration is completed by exchanging emails, and an interested party is invited to send an email to the organizers (skcam(at)googlegroups(dot)com) stipulating:
 * Full name
 * Nationality
 * Institute